Elevator Test Tower

 Shin Seoncheong, South Korea – Tapered Rectangular Chimney

 Global Chimneys Co.
-Ltd. hired Gleitbau GmbH of Salzburg Austria, to slipform this new chimney structure.
+Ltd. hired a specialist contractor to slipform this new chimney structure.
 The sliding operation was performed during 2017.
 The tapered rectangular shape makes for a unique and spectacular tower-like structure, made possible by the latest advances in slipform technology.
 The overall height is 148 m and the base dimensions of 20 m x 20 m taper off to 12 m x 12 m at the top.
 The wall thickness reduces from 0.90 m at the bottom to 0.35 m at the top.

 Tapered Tower